Engineering data sets (in-class tutorial)

 • Have your cheat sheets available always – especially the dplyr one is useful (and very visual!)

-• We will continue with our coaching session
+• You will continue with the coaching session